NCAA Division I men's basketball tournament bids by school: Active schools with no bids

 The schools shown in the tables below have never made it to the NCAA tournament.
 Several schools are not yet eligible for the NCAA tournament since NCAA rules state programs transitioning from NCAA Division II must wait three years after joining Division I (reduced from four in 2025) before they are eligible for championship tournaments.
-St. Thomas, making an unprecedented transition directly from Division III to Division I, will complete its four-year transition (reduced from five) in July 2025.
+St. Thomas, making an unprecedented transition directly from Division III to Division I, completed its four-year transition (reduced from five) in July 2025.

 Eligible

 Below is a list of schools that have been eligible for at least one NCAA tournament but have never made it.
+There are 42 schools that have never made the NCAA tournament.
+Conference affiliations are current for the next NCAA season in 2026–27.